|The Kelowna Rockets' Luke Schenn likes to play a physical game, much like NHL bruisers Dion Phaneuf and Chris Pronger.

 Schenn's biggest strength is his strength.
-At 6-2 and a solid 216 pounds, Schenn likes to pattern his game after a pair of offensively gifted bruising NHL blueliners, Dion Phaneuf and Chris Pronger.
+At 6-2 and a solid 216 pounds, Schenn likes to pattern his game after a pair of offensively gifted bruising blueliners in Dion Phaneuf and Chris Pronger.

 "They both play really physical games and they're tough guys to play against and make it tough on the forwards out there," Schenn said.

-"He takes hits and he makes hits, too," said Boychuk.
+"He takes hits and he makes hits, too," Boychuk said.
 "He loves to stay physical.
 He's so poised with the puck.
 You see him making that first pass so well."

 "He plays one-on-ones unbelievably," added Everett forward Kyle Beach, the No. 7-rated North American skater, who faced the Rockets four times this past season.
 "He's probably one of the toughest guys to beat in the league.
 When he gets a chance to finish a hit or a chance to get a shot on goal, he takes advantage of it.
 He's got some great upside to him."